- How is childhood leukemia treated?

 Radiation therapy for childhood leukemia

-Radiation is also used (rarely) to treat a tumor that is compressing the trachea (windpipe).
+- It can be used (rarely) to treat a tumor that is pressing on the trachea (windpipe).
 But chemotherapy is often used instead, as it may work more quickly.

 Possible side effects of radiation

 The possible short-term side effects depend on where the radiation is aimed.
 Sunburn-like skin changes and hair loss in the treated area are possible.
 Radiation to the abdomen can sometimes cause nausea, vomiting, or diarrhea.
 For radiation that includes large parts of the body, the effects may include fatigue and an increased risk of infection.

 Longer-term side effects are also possible and are described in the section “What happens after treatment for childhood leukemia?”

 More information on radiation therapy can be found in the Radiation Therapy section of our website, or in our document Understanding Radiation Therapy: A Guide for Patients and Families.